Shorthand/software-engineer-test/README.md

 </div>
 ```

-This is perfectly valid HTML, but semantically, it's a mess because we have a `h2` element nested at a deeper level than a `h3` element that precedes it.
+This is perfectly valid HTML, but semantically, it's confused because we have a `h2` element nested at a deeper level than a `h3` element that precedes it.

 ### Challenge